 Lionel Abega.
 Stellazzurra Rome.
 6’2, PG/SG, Italy

-Small length and his wingspan is not impressive but other than that has awesome physical tools: is super athletic, very quick and explosive.
+Small length and his wingspan is not impressive but other than that has awesome physical tools: is athletic, very quick and explosive.
 Can easily dunk.
 Great executor on offense with a promising shot from mid and long range.
 Takes advantage of his very quick first step and his leap to finish effectively near the rim.
 Right hand dominant, has some issues finishing with the left hand.
 In defense, has a good attitude, position, agility and quickness to be decisive at this stage.

 Zsombor Maronka.
 Joventut Badalona.
 6’10, SF, Hungary